August 31, 2019

 It’s Half Time.

 Many leaders these days lament the “twitterization” of everything.
-I agree with them to a point, especially when it means reducing something complex into a simplistic slogan of 140 characters or less.
-On the other hand, Twitter gives us a great and challenging gift: the clarity required by brevity.
+I agree with them to a point, especially when it means reducing something complex into a simplistic slogan of 280 characters or less.
+On the other hand, Twitter gives us a great and challenging gift: the clarity required of brevity.
 It is one thing to be naively simplistic and another to be compellingly clear.

 I challenge myself today, and you, to give it a shot.
-Can you bring the “vision” of these things down to 140 characters?
+Can you bring the “vision” of these things down to a sentence or two?

 Back to the Half Time show of Acts.
 Here’s my Tweet for the vision in which all the apostolic activity converges:

-As I think about it, this 136 character visionary Tweet is what I’d like to be able to see when I get perspective on the vision of my life and family and work and marriage and children and church and PTA and Daily Text and everything else I am involved in.
+As I think about it, these words capture what I’d like to be able to see when I get perspective on the vision of my life and family and work and church and PTA and Daily Text and everything else I am involved in.

 There’s a great irony here: If we can’t bring it down to a tweet we run the risk of just twittering it all away.